venk12/venk12.github.io/Pages/inspiration_list.md

 # My inspirations

-- Ken Robinson's work on education
+- Ken Robinson — education reform and creativity
-- Bret Viktor's work on interface design
+- Bret Victor — interface design and human-focused tools
-- Da Vinci for his large scope of work across fields
+- Leonardo da Vinci — breadth of curiosity and craft
-- Ram Dass on being here now
+- Ram Dass — presence and mindfulness
-- Dalai Lama on ruling with love
+- The Dalai Lama — compassion and leadership
-- Bob Ross on oil painting
+- Bob Ross — approachable teaching and painting
--